Key takeaways

 That standard is built into everything in the money-themed wall art range, bold design, strong visual weight, nothing decorative for its own sake.

-Wall art for a man's home office
+What works for a man's home office?

 The home office is where this question matters most.
 It's the room where you spend the most intentional hours of your week.
 What's on the wall shapes the context you work in.
 Whether you feel like you're operating from a serious base of operations or from a generic shared workspace.